Politics Polymarket July 12, 2026

 The precedent

-- Donald Trump has been documented using insulting nicknames and derogatory language against political opponents and critics for decades, dating back to his business career.
+- Donald Trump has been documented using insulting nicknames for political opponents and critics consistently throughout his public career, including during his presidency and subsequent political activities.

 Context compiled by Crowdtells from the public record — verify before relying on it.